10 Chart Types

 Select any cell in the data area.

-Choose Insert > Insert Surface or Radar Chart (group Charts) > Radar.
+Choose Insert > Insert Surface or Radar Chart (Charts group) > Radar.

-A Pareto chart is a combination of a column chart and a line chart.
-For the column chart, the values are sorted from largest to smallest.
-The line chart is on top of the columns and shows the cumulative percentage.
-The column chart uses the normal Y-axis on the left.
-For the line chart, there is a second Y-axis on the right with values from 0% to 100%.
+A Pareto chart combines a column chart and a line chart.
+The column chart displays values sorted from largest to smallest, while the line chart, placed on top of the columns, shows the cumulative percentage.
+The column chart uses the regular Y-axis on the left, and the line chart uses a second Y-axis on the right with values from 0% to 100%.

-A Pareto diagram is often used in quality control to identify the most important factors.
+Pareto charts are often used in quality control to identify the most significant factors.

 Figure 10.23 shows the main causes of death in the Netherlands in 2009 (source: CBS).